There's a saying - "Big Flies Catch Big Fish"

 Larvo-Streamers are mini streamers made with polymerised beads, some with translucent bodies.

 The bodies are all made with various coloured beads covered with UV resin, to make them virtually indestructible (should a Pike take a fancy to it!).
-The tails are made of rubber and spectra-flash offering a realistic movement and light reflection.
+The tails are made of rubber, spectra-flash and rabbit fur offering a realistic movement and light reflection.
 Each streamer has a body profile to match minnows with 2 realistic eyes.

 These streamers are all tied on long shank barbless Size 12 hooks and have the exact size of a minnow (each fly is roughly 5cm long and weighs 0.5g), the perfect size for reservoir and stillwater trout (and don't forget these can also be used on those brownies in the river).